pycom/pycom-documentation/chapter/pymakr/installation/atom.md

 it for first time use.
 Please follow these steps:

 1. Connect your Pycom device to your computer via USB.
-If you are using an expansion board, and have just finished a firmware upgrade, be sure to **Remove the wire between GND and G23** and reset your device by pressing the button.
+If you are using an Expansion Board 2.0, and have just finished a firmware upgrade, be sure to **remove the wire between GND and G23** and reset your device by pressing the button.
+Note: you don't need the wire for Expansion Board 3.0
 2. Open Atom and ensure that the Pymakr Plugin has correctly installed.
 <p align="center"><img src ="../../../img/atom/atom_config_step_2.png" width="600"></p>
 3. Open the Pymakr console by clicking the `^` button, located in the lower right side of the Atom window.